thenu97/story_poem_generator/README.md

 ---
 # Poem & Story Generator

-This is for the second project due Week 9 of the DevOps February 17 2020 intake cohort.
+This is for the second project set by QA

 ## Table of Contents